Q-Mick/Blockchain-Banditt/README.md

 - 👋 Hi, I’m Quentin
 - 👀 I’m interested in Coding and blockchain tech
-- 🌱 I’m currently learning a whole lot stuff at boise codeoworks
+- 🌱 I’m currently learning a whole lot stuff at boise codeworks
 -
 - 📫